Glossary

 Availability

-A business continuity plan is a document that outlines how an organisation can ensure it’s critical business functions will either continue to operate despite serious incidents or disasters that might otherwise have interrupted them, or will be recovered to an operational state within a reasonably short period.
+A business continuity plan is a document that outlines how an organisation can ensure its critical business functions will: continue to operate despite serious incidents or disasters that might otherwise have interrupted them; or will be recovered to an operational state within a reasonably short period.

 Breach (data)